ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Illusiomancer/4th Level/False Action.md

 - **Duration**:
 	- Concentration, up to 3 Turns. (+1 Turn)
 - **Effects**:
-	- *You emit psychic waves which causes observers to see false visions of your actions in combat, therefore making reacting to your real actions extremely difficult.*
+	- *Over the course of the psycast, you emit psychic waves.
+These waves cause observers to see false visions of your actions in combat, making reacting to your real actions extremely difficult.*
 	- For the duration of this psycast, you have the following effects:
 		- Actions, bonus actions, and reactions you take cannot trigger reactions from hostile creatures.
 		- Your [[Movement Speed|Movement]] cannot trigger reactions from hostile creatures.